YusukeAkamatsu0925/Semi-MVBGM/README.md

 ```

 # code
 We are doing maintenance of codes.
+If you want to use codes as soon as possible, please send mail to yusukeakamatsu0925@gmail.com.
 <!--
 - Semi-MVBGM.ipynb : code of Semi-MVBGM to produce TABLE I and Fig.8 of the manuscript (Jupyter Notebook)
 - Semi-MVBGM.py : code of Semi-MVBGM to produce TABLE I and Fig.8 of the manuscript (Python3.7)